 Creators of the D. Forum are already one of the most influential vendors in English speaking part of TOR and have the reputation.
 That’s why opening R. search might give them a new role.
 To underline the connection between the well-respected forum, R. search requires login from D. forum to sign up on R. search.
 This is even obligatory if you are a DNM vendor and you want to update information about you in R. search.
 There is no given information whether the R. search engine collects information about users searches and their preferences.
 As we all know Google uses search history to profile web surfers.
 What if the D. team can make the same feature, and profile which of its users are interested in which type of illegal stuff?
 There could be many tools for getting more information about Darknet users who wish to stay anonymous.

-R. search looks really nice (in comparison to other Darknet websites) and is user friendly.
+R. search looks really nice (in comparison to other Darknet websites) and is user-friendly.
 It has basic filter features, including: minimum and maximum price, shipping country, Darknet Markets.
 At the time of writing this article, R. search engine indexed 23,7 thousand vendors, 61 thousand listings (that’s what we call offers on DNM) and 1,3 million reviews from DNM users.
 Currently, R. search contains only 6 active DNM plus archive data about DNM that are already gone.
-Crucial thing is how new DNMs are added and who decides about it.
+The crucial thing is how new DNMs are added and who decides about it.
 D. forum team wants to create a database with only reliable DNM vendors, without scammers.
-Of course, it’s their own decision which DNM are trustworthy enough to be added to the database and which are not.
-Thanks to that, the group's role in the Darknet infosphere is becoming more and more significant.
+Of course, it’s their decision which DNM are trustworthy enough to be added to the database and which are not.
+Thanks to that, the group's role in the Darknet infosphere is becoming more significant.

 Main site of new R. search engine.